 For example, a receptionist, warehouse workers or warehouse manager all require a physical presence.
 Customer service reps, salespeople and IT specialists may be entirely successful conducting business in another location, whether that’s a home office or a co-working space.

-Nor is every employee well-suited to work from home.
+Nor is every employee well-suited to remote work.
 New employees may need weeks or months of working in your office to learn systems and absorb company culture.
-Other characteristics to look for in remote workers are a self-starting attitude, maturity, ability to communicate and collaborate, and a commitment to their work.
+Other characteristics to look for in remote workers include:

-It’s critical to define clear expectations of behavior and the work to be accomplished.
-Otherwise, you can’t accurately judge whether that employee is successful.
+Obviously, it’s critical to define clear expectations of behavior and the work to be accomplished.
+Otherwise, you can’t accurately judge whether that employee is successful on a virtual team.
 Think through these questions:

-- Will the remote employee work in an area with little to no background noise while on calls?
+- Does the would-be telecommuter have access to an area at home with little to no background noise while on calls?

 - How will projects be assigned and deadlines determined?